Hiking Mount Timpanogos

 If you want to experience the area’s magnificent scenery without committing to summiting Mount Timpanogos, you’re in luck.
 The Alpine Loop Scenic Byway is worth the drive, even if you don’t have a destination in mind.
 This 20-mile paved byway passes by some of Mount Timpanogos’ top attractions.
 The road is sometimes forced to close during winter, so be sure to check weather conditions before you head out.

 Mount Timpanogos is home to the famous Timpanogos Cave National Monument.
 The guided cavern tours lead you deep into the mountain where you’ll wind through narrow passages and ancient rock formations.
 The cave entrance sits at the top of a steep 1.5 mile hike.
 It’s a must-see for anyone living in or traveling through Utah.
+It's also the first National Park Service unit to be certified as an Urban Night Sky Place by the International Dark-Sky Association.

 Mount Timpanogos Camping